Q. What services do you offer?

 Q. What kind of Aircraft do you have in your fleet and how many do you have?

-A. We have an Evektor Sportstar, an Aeronca 7AC Champ, a Cessna 150J, four Cessna 152’s, four Cessna 172’s (some equipped with the Garmin 750 moving map displays), a Cessna 182 Skylane, Cessna 185 Skywagon, Cessna 182P, a Beechcraft Duchess, a Cessna 182RG with the Garmin 750, and two Schweizer 300C Helicopters for a total of 18 aircraft.
+A. We have an Evektor Sportstar, an Aeronca 7AC Champ, four Cessna 152’s, six Cessna 172’s (some equipped with the Garmin 750 moving map displays and one G1000), a Cessna 182 Skylane, Cessna 185 Skywagon, Cessna 182P, a Beechcraft Duchess, and a Cessna 182RG with the Garmin 750 for a total of 18 aircraft.

 Q. Who performs the maintenance on your aircraft?